Time 30-60 minutes

 Modify the HTML file

-You will notice the placeholders %PLACEHOLDER_PlayerID% and %PLACEHOLDER_TeamID% have been added as well as forms.
+You will notice that the placeholders %PLACEHOLDER_PlayerID% and %PLACEHOLDER_TeamID% have been added, as well as the forms.

-The forms use the /get command to get data back to the NodeMCU board.
+The forms use the /get command to retrieve data back to the NodeMCU board.

-Below the code contains one form, two number inputs and one button input.
+Below the code, there is one form with two number inputs and one button input.

 #ifndef INDEXPAGE_H